krishaamer/green-filter-research/research/literature/design.md

 -   Use AI to help out with tips.

--   Ask university students what do they study and match with that industry to become expert and sustainability leader in this field
+-   Ask university students what do they study and match with that industry to become expert and sustainability leader in this field.

 -   People want to help and make a difference.
 Give people things to do.
     The @dontlookupMethodology part of the ***Don’t Look Up*** movie’s social campaign provides 5 user models / roles for the audience to
     follow: Consumer, Investor, Activist.

--   These social movements are small and require too much effort to be feasible for the app?
-Most college students are not zero waste or minimalist.

--   Choose Your Climate Solutions
+-   Choose Your Climate Solutions.

--   Group Purchases

--   Find Your Composting Community

 -   Younger people show higher motivation (participants in climate protests).
 How to be relevant for a younger audience?